v12technology/fluxtion/docs/sections/buildtime/binding_user_classes.md

 {% endhighlight %}

 ## Inject a reference
-Fluxtion supports injecting a reference with the `@Inject` annotation
+Fluxtion supports injecting a reference with the `@Inject` annotation, a new instance will be created by the model with the default constructor and added implicitly to the model.
+The injected instance will analysed for implicit nodes to add to the model.

 {% highlight java %}
 public static class MyNode {